TemperWorks/laravel-dbmask/readme.md

 )
 ```

-When providing this database to a data scientist, they might be interested in aggregates such as `favorite_drink` per age group.
+A data scientist might request a copy of this production database, and they might be interested in aggregates such as `favorite_drink` per age group.
 The problem is that by granting access to the production database, you'll also give them access to database columns containing `social_security_number` and (a hopefully hashed) `password` string.

+This is undesirable, as it increases the risk of personal data leaks.

 This can be remedied by creating a schema `anonimized`, granting access to the right people, and adding views with explicitly whitelisted columns as follows: